 Make-Up

-Looking at my headshots on my website or videos I’ve made, you may be surprised to learn that I don’t wear make-up on a regular basis.
-Most days when I’m running around town, consulting, running my business, writing or doing voice interviews I don’t apply anything to my face.
+Looking at my headshots on my website or videos I’ve made, you may think that I wear makeup on a regular basis, but the truth is, I do not.
+Most days when I’m running around town, consulting, running my business, writing, or taking care of my family, I don’t apply anything to my face.
 I feel that this gives my face some breathing room, and makes applying makeup a fun treat instead of a daily chore.

 - For eyeshadows, I like bareMinerals.